neighborhoods/Prefab/README.md

 As Symfony containers get bigger, the response times for HTTP requests increase.
 To prevent slow response times, Prefab supports user-defined subset container building.
 Prefab users can define what should be included in the Symfony container for each route, so only the necessary actors are initialized.
 This buildable directory file is optional and Prefab will build the entirety of `src/` and `fab/` by default if the file is not found.
 If the file is present, then all routes MUST have a corresponding key with directories to be built.

 - Note: On the first request, Prefab will write this file to disk as a PHP array in the directory `data/cache/Opcache/HTTPBuildableDirectoryMap`.
-When making changes to the Buildable Directory File, the cached file must be deleted in order for changes to be reflected in the code.
+When making changes to the Buildable Directory File, the cached file MUST be deleted in order for changes to be reflected in the code.
 It is also highly recommended to ensure [Opcache](https://www.php.net/manual/en/book.opcache.php) is enabled in production to prevent a read from disk on every HTTP request.

 The top level key in the buildable directories file for each group should be the first two parts of the URI for the paths that use that container.
 If a key with the first two parts of the URI is not found, Prefab will then check for a key with just the first part of the URI.
 - Examples